-In any given liability case, the insured defendant might win, in which event no indemnity would be required, or the insured defendant might lose the case on a ground that is outside the scope of coverage; notwithstanding the possibility of results where the insurer will not have a duty to indemnify the policyholder, the insurer still has a duty to assume the defense, which duty matures at the outset of the liability case.
-Because the duty to defend arises based on the possibility of the duty to indemnify a complaint, rather than based on a prediction of the likely outcome or indeed the actual outcome, we typically say that the duty to defend is broader than is the duty to indemnify.
+In any given liability case, the insured defendant might win, in which event no indemnity would be required, or the insured defendant might lose the case on a ground that is outside the scope of coverage; notwithstanding the possibility of and their counsel attempt to avoid litigation-based allegations of "bad faith."
+This seriously impairs an insurer's right to have its day in court and is fundamentally unfair to insurer litigants, who have no meaningful way to identify in advance litigation behaviors that could lead to a "bad faith" claim.
+Indeed, the problem with such an results where the insurer will not have a duty to indemnify the policyholder, the insurer still has a duty to assume the defense, which duty matures at the outset of the liability case.
+Because the duty to defend arises based on the possibility of the duty to indemnify a complaint, rather than based on a prediction of the likely outcome or indeed the actual outcome, we typically say that the duty to indemnify.